Page updated 31/12/20

 Due to the increasing number of cases of coronavirus (COVID-19) across the UK, we are making plans to try and reduce the spread of the virus.

-If you have any symptoms of COVID-19 like a fever, cough, shortness of breath or breathing difficulties please contact your usual dialysis unit.
+If you have any symptoms of COVID-19 like a fever, cough, shortness of breath or breathing difficulties or a loss or change is taste or smell please contact your usual dialysis unit.
 For a medical emergency dial 999.

 Wherever possible we will try and keep your regular dialysis treatment on the same day and at the same time, but we may have to change it.
 You may be asked to do two dialysis sessions a week rather than three if we think this is safe.
 Our dialysis nurses and renal doctors will let you know if there are any changes to your dialysis treatment.